User’s API

 Each frontend thread has its own queue, which can be configured with various options:

-• UnboundedBlocking: Starts with initial_queue_capacity and reallocates up to 2GB, then blocks.
+• UnboundedBlocking: Starts with initial_queue_capacity and reallocates up to unbounded_queue_max_capacity, then blocks.

-• UnboundedDropping: Starts with initial_queue_capacity and reallocates up to 2GB, then drops log messages.
+• UnboundedDropping: Starts with initial_queue_capacity and reallocates up to unbounded_queue_max_capacity, then drops log messages.

 • BoundedBlocking: Starts with initial_queue_capacity and never reallocates; blocks when the limit is reached.